What should you wear? What questions will you be asked? What questions should you ask? We’ll help you prepared and stand out during an interview.

 Take the time before your interview, to get directions and even practice finding your interview location.
 There's nothing worse than looking sharp but showing up late because you got lost on the way to the interview.

-When it comes to dressing for an interview, think trendy, but conservative.
+When it comes to dressing for an in-person or video interview, think trendy, but conservative.
 Choose a classic suit coat, dress, shirt and pants or skirt.
 Wear clothing that is clean, wrinkle-free and fits you properly.
 This will show that you mean business.

-When dressing for business professional, choose a classic suit coat, dress shirt and coordinating pants or skirt, keeping the colors basic with black, blue, gray and white.
+When dressing for business professional, choose a classic suit coat, dress shirt and coordinating pants or skirt.
+Keep the colors basic to black, blue, gray and white.
 Ties and jewelry should be simple and not busy patterns.
-Business professional is more of a conservative style that is traditional worn during interviews.
+Business professional is more of a conservative style that is commonly worn during interviews.

-Business casual is a little less formal than business professional, but is still intended to give a professional and businesslike impression.
-This means... you don't have to wear a suit jacket but it's not so casual to where you can wear jeans and a t-shirt.
+Business casual is a little less formal than business professional.
+It's still intended to give a professional and businesslike impression.
+This means... you don't have to wear a suit jacket.
+But it's not so casual to where you can wear jeans and a t-shirt.

 Try visiting local thrift stores for a slightly used one.

-Following along with Bob as he shows you three different ways to tie a tie for a job & internship fair, an interview or a professional selfie.
+Following along with Bob as he shows you three different ways to tie a tie.

 What you talk about and how you say it can make or break your chances of getting hired.
 Here's how you can describe your skills and experiences.